-Michael Jordan's empire is built off the foundation of his basketball legacy.
+Michael Jordan's empire is built off the foundation of his basketball legacy, and the rest is Air Jordan history.
 The 90s belonged to Jordan as he dominated early and often.
 In 1992, Jordan claimed his second straight NBA Championship and an Olympic gold medal in Barcelona with the Dream Team.
 1993 was no different as he continued stream rolling through the league and collected his first three-peat.
 While he was amazing on the hardwood floors, he gave it all up when he lost his desire to play.
 On October 6th, 1993, Jordan shocked the world and announced his retirement.
 He chose to pursue his childhood dreams of becoming a professional baseball player.
 He signed a minor league contract and wore the number 45 as a member of the Birmingham Barons (Double A affiliate of the Chicago White Sox).

 Jordan's time on the baseball diamond concluded when he chose to return to the NBA.
 The 1994-95 Bulls struggled but received a boost when Jordan announced "I'm Back" on March 18, 1995.
 A reincarnated MJ rocked a 45 jersey and a pair of Jordan Xs which were meant to be a commemorative model hence Jordan's major achievements engrained into the outsoles.